cscie114/csci-e-114-final-project-mehampson/README.md

    1. URL: the endpoint of your build hook, except with the protocol changed from 'https://' to 'form://'
    1. Recipe Events: Create, Update, Delete.
    1. Other settings: Totally up to you, though this app doesn't do anything with the rest of the data types.
+   1. (The page for this seems a bit flakey at the moment -- the URL disappears when you save.
+But this seems like just a rendering error.
+Click the Test button to be sure though.)
 5. Build your app in Netlify.

+## Caveats

+- I built this project in TypeScript rather than JavaScript because I find JS's lack of typing to be a little problematic.
+But I've never done this much TypeScript in one go, and found TS's handling of GraphQL's "everything is nullable" typing to be a challenge.

+- I'm also not entirely clear if I needed to manually write typedefs in mealie.d.ts, extend the GraphQL schemas in gatsby-node.ts, and use the automated query typegen.
+I feel like I'd expect Gatsby to know how to link up at least two of those things... but it seemed like I needed all three.

+- I get some odd warning on build that the query on some of my pages will never be run because they're not pages.
+But they _are_ pages, and the queries do seem to run, so not sure what to make of this.

+- I actually do intend to use this in Real Life and will continue working on it after grades are released.
+In particular, there are some places where I couldn't figure out how to make TypeScript happy, so I created a Todo type that just proxies `any` to use in those cases.
+It's a short-term solution that'll be easy for me to search for later.

+- I built search functionality, but it fails on deploy with a complaint that the static query is never run.
+So I patched in a dummy search result for now.